tjd1234/cmpt135spring2024/obsidian/135website2024/the max function.md

 srand(time(NULL));
 ```

-If you *don't* set a seed, or the same value every time, then the random numbers will be the *same* each time you run the program.
+> If you *don't* set a seed, or use the same seed value every time, then the random numbers will be the *same* each time you run the program.
 Having the same random numbers each time can be helpful for debugging.

 Now this version of max counts the number of times the line `mi = i` runs: